Danny Trejo: Life of crime and incarceration

 Regarding himself, Trejo has suggested his physical appearance contributed to his constantly getting into trouble.
-In 1968, a prison riot broke out during Cinco De Mayo at Soledad.
-Trejo ended up in solitary confinement and facing capital charges, potentially the death penalty, after hitting a guard with a rock.
-In solitary, Trejo found faith and became a member of a 12-step program, having first attended one "by accident" aged 15, and successfully overcame his drug addictions; recalling in 2011 that he had been sober for the previous 42 years.
-It was also while incarcerated that he achieved his high-school diploma.
+In 1968, a prison riot broke out during Cinco de Mayo at Soledad.
+From that fracas, Trejo ended up in solitary confinement, facing capital charges and, potentially, the death penalty, after hitting a guard with a rock.
+While in solitary, Trejo found faith and became a member of a 12-step program, having first attended one "by accident" aged 15.
+He successfully overcame his drug addictions, recalling in 2011 that he had been sober for the previous 42 years.
+Also while incarcerated, he earned his high-school diploma.

-In July 1969, Trejo was released from custody for the final time and returned to Pacoima, Los Angeles, after having served five years of a 10-year prison sentence.
+In July 1969, Trejo was released from custody and returned to Pacoima, Los Angeles, having served five years of a 10-year prison sentence.

 Prior to his film career, Trejo worked as a labor foreman for developer Saul Pick, and contributed toward the construction of the Cinerama Dome.
-He was also a gardener and salesperson; part owner of a lawn care company, and became a substance misuse counselor since 1973.
+He was also a gardener, salesperson, part owner of a lawn care company, and has been a substance abuse counselor since 1973.